 The heyday or straight razors was, undoubtedly, 18th and 19th centuries, when shaving became popular and no other shaving tools were invented yet.
 So, mainly straight razors, sometimes called also cut-throat razors, are the part of History.
 In 1895 an American King Camp Gillette (his real name) invented the safety razor, and in a single year after it appeared on the market in 1903 there were sold 15,000,000 of such devices.

 Of course, there is too much of tradition and habit in such things as shaving, so straight razors haven’t given up to this day.
 We have to say, though, that two leading or at least most honorable manufacturers, Dovo (Germany) and Thiers Issard (France), produce only several thousand straight razors for sale a year.
-For a new straight razor you will have to pay from $50 to $250 and, maybe, up to a thousand.
+For a new straight razor, you will have to pay from $50 to $250 and, maybe, up to a thousand.
 A good alternative would be to buy an old razor from eBay, for example.
 Actually, “old” in this case doesn’t necessarily mean well-used.
-Quite new razors are sometimes kept in families for decades waiting for somebody to decide to sold them.
-If you have an antiquarian streak in your character, straight razors will present much opportunities for it.
+Quite new razors are sometimes kept in families for decades waiting for somebody to decide to sell them.
+If you have an antiquarian streak in your character, straight razors will present many opportunities for it.

 What are the Advantages of Using Straight Razors?